PUSCH HARQ-ACK Detection Conformance Test

 ACK false detection probability is the probability that ACK is detected when data is only sent on symbols where HARQ-ACK information can be allocated.

 The ACK missed detection probability is the conditional probability of not detecting an ACK when it was sent on PUSCH resources.

-The conditions specified for this test are two receive antennas, normal cyclic prefix, ETU70 channel, using Fixed Reference Channel (FRC) A4-3.
-The target defined in TS 36.104, Section 126.96.36.199 [ 1 ] for 1.4 MHz bandwidth (6RB) is a false detection probability and missed detection probability of 1% at 13.8 dB.
+The test scenario implemented in this example specifies one layer, one transmit antenna, two receive antennas, normal cyclic prefix, ETU70 channel, using Fixed Reference Channel (FRC) A4-3.
+The target defined in TS 36.104, Section 22.214.171.124 [ 1 ] for 1.4 MHz bandwidth (6RB) is a false detection probability and missed detection probability of 1% at 13.8 dB.

 The test is run on a subframe by subframe basis at each SNR test point.
 For each subframe an uplink waveform is generated with and without ACK information, passed through a fading channel and the HARQ-ACK decoded.
 False detections and missed detections are recorded and the probability of error displayed for the range of SNRs tested.